pulumi/docs/content/_index.md

 ---
-heading: Modern Infrastructure as Code.
+heading: Modern infrastructure as code.

 subhead: >
-    Use your favorite languages and tools.
-Empower your developers and operators to work better together.
+    Use real languages and tools.
+Empower developers and operators to work better together.

 ctas: